 If I don’t do well on the test, will I still be able to attend SBVC?

 Yes, the assessment is not an admissions requirement or a pass/fail test.
-It is a tool to help you and counselors to create an appropriate educational plan to meet your academic goals.
+It is a tool to help you and counselors to learn about your basic skills level and create an appropriate educational plan to meet your academic and/or career goals.

 Is there a fee to take the test?

 No fee is required.

 How long will it take to get my results?